apache/shenyu/README.md

    * Support for cluster deployment.

-   * Support A/B test and grayscale publishing。
+   * Support A/B test and grayscale publishing.

 --------------------------------------------------------------------------------